gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_056_runway_prompt.md

-Runway Prompt for Scene 056: “Morning of the Mission”
+# Runway Prompt for Scene 056: “Morning of the Mission”

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Visual Style:
 Naturalistic lighting with a dignified, cinematic tone.
 Use soft morning sunlight filtering through sheer curtains.
 Subtle camera movement to create a calm but anticipatory rhythm.
 Prioritize close-up details of preparation—hands zipping a bag, eyes checking notes, steam rising from a teacup.